dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 ```

-Then change the code object as the following way:
+Next change the code object as the following way:

 * Wrap byte code `co_code`, insert a `try...finally` block